 Business Intelligence on the cloud works well for fringe workloads, but as the size of data increases, analytics slows down and fails to meet the requirements of business users.
 Organizations often fall into this classic lift-and-shift trap where they think that just by relocating their existing BI platforms to the cloud, they would be able to reap all the benefits of the cloud.
-However, to maximize the transformational benefits of the cloud, you need to build an elastic environment for BI on big data on the cloud, that can optimize resource utilization as well as deliver the performance that your business users need.
+However, to maximize the transformational benefits of the cloud, you need to build an elastic environment for cloud-scale data, that can optimize resource utilization as well as deliver the performance that your business users need.

 Problems of Scale and Speed with Increasing Business Workloads